kauri-io/Content/EVM and High Level Languages.md

 ## Vyper

-Vyper is another popular choice in high-level programming languages readily available to developers.
+Vyper is essentially the "only other" choice in high-level programming language library of smart contracts.
 Vyper is a language that is based on Python, therefore, easier for experienced developers to use.
 Another advantage to being derived from Python is the lower amount of development time and the inclusion of better features and more security.
 The additional security does come at a cost.
 There are logic functionalities that are prohibited in Vyper, due to the exploitation experienced in Solidity.

 A control loop cannot iterate infinitely, as this was the method for exhausting GAS in transactions.
 Infinite looping will throw a compiler exception.
 Messages cannot be accessed inside of private functions, and so on.
 This leads to the full Vyper documentation stack, including [Compiler Exceptions](https://vyper.readthedocs.io/en/latest/compiler-exceptions.html).